"There is a kind of beauty in imperfection" ~ Conrad Hall

 - Make intricate prints in play-dough.

-We've also compiled a few tried and tested tricks below to make the crafting process and clean up a little bit easier:
+We've compiled a few tried and tested tricks below to make the crafting process and clean up a little bit easier.
+If you have any additional tips to share, let us know in the comments below!

 - When crafting with paint - apply a thin, even layer using a sponge or foam roller so you don’t flood the stamp.